Matsuo3rd/bose-soundtouch-aux-keepalive/README.md

 1. Download `bose-soundtouch-aux-keepalive.sh` to your always-on Linux or Mac computer
 2. Define the `soundtouch_ip` variable (line 3) with your SoundTouch's network IP (mine is `192.168.0.42` you shall replace it accordingly)
 3. Define a [crontab](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) (or any scheduling system) which executes the script every 15 minutes (e.g.  `0/15 8-21 * * *`)

-## Features

-If the SoundTouch is On and the source is set to AUX (auxiliary), the script will send a "dummy" Thumbs-Up notification which shall happen every 15 minutes (cron) to fool the Auto-Off features.
-If the SoundTouch is Off (stand-by), the script will switch on the SoundTouch and set it to AUX source.